bfederlin/bfederlin.github.io/about.md

 The project will consist of three primary parts:

-+ An essay providing historical context for the case study and making a case for its relevance
++ **An essay** providing historical context for the case study and making a case for its relevance
-+ A searchable database of historical monuments in the greater Boston area
++ **A searchable database** of historical monuments in the greater Boston area
-+ A rubrick that the user can use to analyze datapoints and better understand their context
++ **A rubric** that the user can use to analyze datapoints and better understand their context